FionaSander/softnanolab/_pages/welcome.md

   - url: https://fionasander.github.io/softnanolab/research/
     btn_label: "Read more about our exciting projects on the research page"
     btn_class: "btn"
+feature_row6:
+  - image_path: "/assets/images/IMG_1733.jpeg"
+    excerpt: 'Congratulations to Kaiye and Fiona who graduated from the MSc in Advanced Materials Science and Engineering at Imperial College and continue doing PhDs in the SoftNanoLab group.'
 ---

 {% include feature_row id="intro" type="center" %}